starfleetcadet75/rmips/README.md

 Install the `gcc-mips-linux-gnu` Ubuntu package in order to target MIPS using the GNU C compiler.
 The `tests` directory can be used as a starting point for creating new programs.

+## Debugging

+RMIPS exposes a GDB stub that can be used for debugging emulated programs over a local TCP connection.
+Start RMIPS with the `--debug` flag to enable the GDB server and then connect to it using `gdb-multiarch`.
+Use GDB's `file` command to load data from the program.bin file and not program.rom.
+The ROM file does not contain the debugging information that GDB requires.

 ## References